IKATS/ikats.github.io/features.md

     * Easy to use: design faster
     * Easy to re-use: Workflows can become an operator
 * Intelligent and intuitive Visualisation
-    * Data Visualisation is part of the operator
-    * One can select interesting data from plots, graphs and/or tables and mine them.
-    * Big-Data Visualisation tool, like hierarchical tree (from the LIG)
 * Extensible
-    * Through open APIs (Notebook/Jupyter) to support scripting
+    * Via open APIs (Notebook/Jupyter) to support scripting
     * Add-ons: add your own operators
 * Intelligent scoring
-    * Machine learning operator provides automatically scoring
+    * Machine learning operator provides automatic scoring